spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

 ### Step 4: Create `LT_Stage` data
 So what is different about our long term model compared to our operations `base model`?
  - The model doesn't roll, it sees the full year all at once.
- - Since it doesn't roll and we see the full year, we don't need the `look_ahead` temporal_block
+ - Since it doesn't roll and we see the full year, we don't need the `look_ahead` `temporal_block`
  - Instead of 1h resolution, we want 6h resolution (otherwise our long term model will take a very long time to solve)
  - Our operations `temporal_block` no longer ends after 30 days.

- To implement these changes, we use the LT_Stage_Alternatives to create parameters that will override the corresponding base model data, as follows:
+ To implement these changes, we use the `LT_Stage_Alternatives` to create parameters that will override the corresponding base model data, as follows:

-- Turn rolling off for the LT_Stage_Alternative:
+- Turn rolling off for the `LT_Stage_Alternative`:
   - Select the `test_model` entity in the model class
   - Switch to parameter value view
-  - Class and entity_byname should be prefilled.
+  - Class and `entity_byname` should be prefilled.
 Select `roll_forward` in the parameter name field.
   - In the alternative field, select `LT_Stage_Alternative`
   - In the value field, right click the cell and select `edit`.
   - Select plain value
   - Select `null`
   - Commit changes
-- Remove the look_ahead temporal block from the LT_Stage_Alternative by:
+- Remove the `look_ahead` temporal block from the `LT_Stage_Alternative` by:
   - switch back to table view by clicking `table` in the ribbon
-  - switch to the entity_alternative tab
+  - switch to the `entity_alternative` tab
   - select the `look_ahead` temporal block entity
   - in the bottom row, `class` and `entity_byname` should be prefilled.
 In the alternative field, select `LT_Stage_Alternative`
   - In the `active` field, select `false`
   - Commit changes
 - Change the temporal resolution of the operations `temporal_block` to 6h
   - Select the operations entity in the `temporal_block` class
-  - Class and entity_byname should be prefilled.
+  - Class and `entity_byname` should be prefilled.
   - Select `resolution` in the parameter name field.
   - Right click value field and select edit
   - Select `duration value`